-Line 29 New York State tax withheld - Enter any amount of New York State tax withheld as shown on a decedent's wage and tax statement(s), Form IT-2102 or federal Form W-2, received by the estate or trust.
+Line 34 New York State tax withheld - Enter any amount of New York State tax withheld as shown on a decedent's wage and tax statement(s), Form IT-2102 or federal Form W-2, received by the estate or trust.
 Staple any wage and tax statement(s), New York State Form IT-2102 (Copy 1) or federal Form W-2 (Copy 2), to this return.
 If New York State tax was withheld from New York State lottery distributions, staple Copy 1 of New York State Form IT-2102-G or Copy 2 of federal Form W-2G to this return.
-Include any investment credit refund for new businesses, the EDZ wage tax credit refund from Form DTF-601, the ZEA wage tax credit refund from Form DTF-601.1, or the EDZ investment tax credit refund from Form DTF-603.
-On a separate schedule, identify the credit refund(s) claimed and show the amount(s).